placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 ### From the Christian Perspective

+[[MAYBE somewhere in here:
+>But this obstinancy of truth certainly is not respected; likewise, it is far from being the case that men regard the relationship to truth, relating themselves to the truth, as the highest good, and it is very far from being the case that they Socratically regard being in error in this manner as the worst misfortune---the sensate in them usually far outweighs their intellectuality.
+For example, if a man is presumably happy, imagines himself to be happy, although considered in the light of truth he is unhappy, he is usually far from wanting to be wrenched out of his error.
+On the contrary, he becomes indignant, he regards anyone who does so as his worst enemy, he regards it as an assault bordering on murder in the sense that, as is said, it murders his happiness (43).
+]]]

 We have just characterized the Christian framework as naive in the face of history.
 The Christian similarly regards the Socratic as naive, but with respect to human nature.
 "Of course evildoers have never *proclaimed* themselves as such," it admits, "but this does not mean that they have not understood (or, at least, willfully *mis*understood) the nature of their actions."

 Though the Socratic speaks of sin as a kind of malice or contempt (and perhaps this is the only alternative to ignorance that the Socratic can conceive of), what the Christian framework intends is something much more passive.
 It starts with what Augustine calls "willful ignorance:"